PHANTOM-Platform/Application-Manager/README.md

 NOTICE: For securoity reasons, users' accounts can be ONLY registered on the server.
 Requests from different IPs will be rejected.

+## 5.- RESTful API Queries

+Please refer to the [Reference Manual of the RESTful API][apimanual] to get more details.
+The Manual contains a description of each of the implemented methods, with examples of use, and type of possible responses.

 ## 6.- Example of use